-The Company leases transportation equipment typically run for 5 years.
+The Group leases transportation equipment typically run for a period of 3 to 5 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.

-The Company leases transportation equipment and parking space with lease terms of one year.
-These leases are short-term.
-The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.
+The Group leases office space, dormitories, transportation equipment and parking space with lease terms of one year.
+Since these leases are short term, the Group elected not to recognize its right-of-use assets and lease liabilities for these leases.

-(m) Operating lease - As a lessor
+(l) Operating lease - as lessor